 Freelancers have it hard, I’m not going to lie.
 As a former freelancer, I completely understand you.
 Sometimes it seems that the process of finding the ideal client is never going to end.
 You might even find yourself thinking - is this really for me?

 But don’t quit just yet - we’ve all been there.

 And luckily for you, there’s a way out.
 There’s a light at the end of the tunnel and the marketing team at Brybe.com decided to give you a hand with it.

-In today’s article, we’re going to help you define and find the best freelance clients for you.
+In today’s article, we’re going to help you find the best freelance clients for you.

-And we’re going to start with the harsh truth first.
+But, we’re going to start with a harsh truth first.

 All Beginners: Hope For The Best, Prepare For The Worst

 In one of our previous articles, we talked about the importance of choosing your niche if you’re a beginner - let’s hope that you’ve all read that one.